AG500/Metaheuristic-project/README.md

 The SA and GA algorithm with the parameters seen above are just too slow with my computer to find the optimum solution within days.

 The 2opt algorithm:
 The 2opt algorithm provide a more efficent way to find candidates to the best solution.
 It could be used as a "mutation" for the GA for example.
 Replacing the "Swap Permutation" of JMetalPy by a "2-opt" mutation should increase the performance of the algorithm.
 Sadly, i couldn't try this kind of algorithm because of the complexity of the JMetalpy package and time.

-Beside, let see what are the performance with the 2-opt algorithm:
+Beside, i tried the 2-opt algorithm using "2